ashishsumn/EcommerceApp_Egen/README.md

 Database: PostgreSQL13

-The application has been containerized using Docker.
+The application has been containerized using Docker and tested using JUnit and Mockito.

 Included:
 1. Detailed database schema